-Workers to begin removing Richmond’s iconic statue of Robert E. Lee
+Workers remove Richmond’s iconic statue of Robert E. Lee

+Security was tight, as state and local law enforcement are closing streets for several blocks around the Lee traffic circle on Monument Avenue, a Parisian-style boulevard of century-old homes.
+Citing both security and safety — the statue looms 60 feet above the ground — authorities have restricted public access to a small area across the street and urged people to watch the action online.

-But a boisterous crowd still was expected to assemble to see the demise of a symbol that had endured for generations.
+But a boisterous crowd still managed to assemble to see the demise of a symbol that had endured for generations.
+The unauthorized crowd of onlookers in front of a nearby apartment building swelled as people discovered a route through and alleyway behind the building.

+“This is huge,” said Lamonte Rigmaden, who drive an hour from Stafford to witness the removal.
+The 47-year-old Army combat veteran wore a shirt emblazoned with photos of George Floyd and other unarmed Black people killed by police.
+“The stain of white supremacy is all over this monument.”

+A group of Black Lives Matter protesters, many of whom had been an almost daily presence near the statue since last summer, had made it behind the police barricades and spent the night in front of an apartment building overlooking the Lee circle.
+They played music, laughed and joked as the sun came up and workers began positioning the massive crane that would eventually hoist the statue.

 As recently as two years ago, Confederate enthusiasts waving battle flags were a common sight around Richmond.
 A succession of Black mayors and Black-majority city councils dared not challenge Richmond’s Lost Cause iconography, and even the violence of 2017’s “Unite the Right” rally around a Lee statue in Charlottesville failed to change the landscape in Virginia’s capital.